 \section{Mixed-Precision GNN Training: Analysis, Related Works, and Overview}

-Micikevicius et al~\cite{micikevicius2017mixed} shows that half-precision is as good as a float for diverse kinds of models without any accuracy loss.
-For this to happen two things need to be ensured during training: 1) as many forward and backward kernel operations can be carried out in half-precision as possible and storing \textit{state tensors} in \emph{half-precision}, and 2) the model weight updates must be in float, which automatically happens through mixed-precision module of PyTorch.
-Currently, no GNN system has applied this successfully.
+Micikevicius et al.~\cite{micikevicius2017mixed} shows that half-precision is as good as a float for training various models without any accuracy loss.
+They outline two important points during training: \textit{1)} many forward and backward kernel operations can be carried out in half-precision, hence \textit{state tensors} should also be stored in \emph{half-precision}; \textit{2)} the model weight updates must be in float, which automatically happens through the mixed-precision module of PyTorch.

+Currently, no GNN system has applied these observations successfully.
 DGL fails to train correctly even on mid-size datasets of Reddit and Ogb-product (Fig.~\ref{obs-accuracy}), while its half-precision SpMM and SDDMM have not shown any performance improvement.
-Next, we present root cause analysis for abnormal accuracy and other system design issues, while discussing related works.
+Next, we present root cause analysis for abnormal accuracy and system performance issues, while discussing related works.